JosiahDeYong/open-sesame/README.md

 ## Description

-The goal of this challenge is to build text editor that runs in the browser.
-The app will be a single-page application that meets the PWA criteria and function offline.
+The goal of this challenge is to create an application that an employee can use to generate a raandom password based on criteria they've selected.
+This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code.

 ## Acceptance Criteria